County Fair Guide

 Est. 1855September

 The Bloomsburg Fair is the largest fair in Pennsylvania and one of the largest in the United States, an eight-day late-September celebration in the North Branch Susquehanna Valley drawing over 400,000 visitors to one of America's most beloved county fairs since 1855.
-Dating to 1855, it is one of Pennsylvania's oldest and most enduring agricultural fair traditions.
+Founded in 1855, it stands as one of Pennsylvania's most enduring agricultural fair traditions.

 5. 5